nowaproj/docs/docs/ai/howtouseai.md

 ---

+# Attachements

+We built the AI to know where to find what you want to change, but if you know where to find it, attaching it makes the outcome more precise.

 ## Attaching Screens and Widgets

-Sometimes you’ll want to tell the AI, *“Work on this specific thing.”* That’s where attachments come in.

-You can attach an entire screen or just a single widget, and the AI will apply your changes directly there.
+If **smart selection and context** aren’t enough for you, you can attach a whole screen or just one widget.
+The AI will apply your changes there in the same way — it’s just handy when you want a bit more detail than the main context.

 Simply click the **Attach** button in the AI chat panel, then pick what you’d like to attach.
-From there, just describe what you’d like to change, and the AI will do the rest.

 <video src="/videos/ai/attach.webm" controls width="100%" />

----

 ## Attaching Images